astarte-platform/astarte-device-sdk-rust/docs/get-started.md

 ## Before you begin

+There are a few setup steps and requirements that are needed before start working on the example.

 ### Local Astarte instance

 This get started will focus on creating a device and connecting it to an Astarte instance.
 If you